Cobord/TypeSafe_Tensors/README.md

 exList2 = fromConcreteA [100,-200,1000]

 {-
-We can also use BTreeLeaf, allowing us to store a tree with data on its leaves
+We can also use BinTreeLeaf, allowing us to store a tree with data on its leaves

         *
       /   \